DiseaseTranscriptomicsLab/compbio-app-server/README.md

 # nmorais apps

+This project uses:
-This project uses docker-compose for running multiple Docker containers and shinyproxy to run multiple containers from Docker images of shiny apps.
+- `docker-compose` to run multiple Docker containers
+- `shinyproxy` to run multiple containers from Docker images of shiny apps
+- The **TIG (Telegraf, InfluxDB, Grafana)** stack to log usage data

 ## Run and stop